tf-encrypted/tf-encrypted/examples/house-credit-default/README.md

 Rounding down indicates that the client in question will not default.

-## Predicting in tf-encrypted
+## Predicting in TF Encrypted

-Now we're ready to make a prediction inside tf-encrypted.
-First, we'll have to make sure tf-encrypted is installed.
-This can be done by following [these](../../INSTALL.md) instructions.
+Now we're ready to make a prediction inside TF Encrypted.
+First, we'll have to make sure TF Encrypted is installed.
+This can be done by following [these](../../docs/INSTALL.md) instructions.

 The other thing we need to do is convert a row from the big .csv into a .npy file.
 This is currently the easiest way to do a quick prediction in tfe.
 There is a helper tool so we can just run: